 Based on the last German offensive in mid-December 1944, when thousands of Hitler’s new King Tiger tanks smashed their way through the snowy pine forests of the Ardennes, it’s a study of resolve on both the American and the German sides.

-Representing Uncle Sam are Robert Ryan and Dana Andrews, with Henry Fonda as the only man who sees the German tactic months before it happens.
+Representing Uncle Sam are Robert Ryan and Dana Andrews, with Henry Fonda as an American Intelligence Officer and the only man who sees the German tactic months before it happens.

-But the picture is dominated by Robert Shaw as the German colonel called in to command the attack, a riveting portrait of military genius infested with paranoia.
+But the picture is dominated by Robert Shaw as the German colonel called in to command the attack – which is made by Hitler’s new King Tiger tanks.
+It’s a riveting portrait of military genius infested with paranoia.

 Also on the side of the Nazis is Ty Hardin as the leader of a German commando group who drop behind the Allied lines disguised as GI’s to disrupt communications and sever supply lines.

 Amid all the warfare, there’s a charming lady – Pier Angeli as a Belgian girl involved in a complex black market organisation with an American GI (Telly Savalas).

 Lt Col Kiley